dotnet/AspNetCore.Docs/aspnetcore/test/troubleshoot-azure-iis.md

 When running in development (the `ASPNETCORE_ENVIRONMENT` environment variable is set to `Development`), the specific error is written to the HTTP response.
 The cause of a process startup failure is also found in the Application Event Log.

-This error can also occur if the asp.net core app is using in-process hosting model and aspnetcore module logging is enabled through the stdoutLogFile switch to log the files to WWWROOT folder (or the application content folder).
+This error can also occur if the asp.net core app is using in-process hosting model, and aspnetcore module logging is enabled through the stdoutLogFile, to log the stdout files to WWWROOT folder (or the application content folder).

 For Azure App Service, you might see an exception as follows